How to help the torment of anxiety and PTSD using yoga therapy and mindfulness.

-Her Paths to Peace approach to trauma (often referred to as PTSD) and anxiety, given that anxiety is a product of trauma in many cases, will include 1:1 yoga therapy with mindfulness and compassion based techniques, marma therapy (a touch therapy using acupressure points) that calms and balances hormonal discharge after stressful events and smile and stretch techniques that give messages via a major nerve to the brain that all is well in the body.
+Given that anxiety and trauma are felt in the body and affect the nervous system, my approach here at Paths to Peace in helping those overcome the effects of post traumatic stress disorder (PTSD) and anxiety will include 1:1 yoga therapy with mindfulness and compassion based techniques, marma therapy (a touch therapy that calms and balances hormonal discharge after stressful events) and smile and stretch techniques that give messages via the vagus nerve to the brain that all is well in the body.

 Alongside 1:1 therapy, Louise also runs small group workshops and courses for anxiety and trauma in her yurt in Boxted, Colchester, Essex, and trauma workshops for organisations and institutions.
 She is qualified to teach both adults and children.